-- a) expenses for any care, treatment, surgery, products or services that: - i. are not incurred as a result of an Emergency; - ii. are not Medically Necessary; - iii. are performed for cosmetic purposes only; - iv. are not required for the immediate relief of acute pain and suffering; or - v. could be delayed until the Participant's return to Canada; - b) expenses incurred due to pregnancy or pregnancy complications that occur within 8 weeks of the expected date of delivery.
+- a) expenses for any care, treatment, surgery, products or services that: - i. are not incurred as a result of an Emergency; - ii. are not Medically Necessary; - iii. are performed for cosmetic purposes only; - iv. are not required for the immediate relief of acute pain and suffering; or - v. could be delayed until the Participant's return to Canada; - b) expenses incurred due to pregnancy or pregnancy complications that occur within 8 weeks of the expected date of delivery; or - c) expenses incurred due to an Emergency that occurs while participating in: - i. a sport for remuneration; - ii. a motor vehicle or speed contest of any kind; or - any Extreme Sport, defined as an activity with a high level of inherent danger and which often involves speed, height, a high level of physical exertion, highly specialized gear or spectacular stunts.